Health insurance cost in Romania – A brief answer

 In Romania, state-provided health insurance is mandatory for all citizens with an income.
 What about the cost?

 The state health insurance covers a broad range of public medical services, including consultations, laboratory tests, and specialized treatments.
-The primary beneficiaries of the system include employees, children, students up to the age of 26, and dependents.
+The primary beneficiaries of the system include employees, children, students up to the age of 26 (read this guide for a more detailed description).

 In addition to the mandatory state insurance, private health insurance options are also available.
 These provide additional benefits, such as shorter waiting times, improved hospital conditions, and greater flexibility in choosing healthcare providers.